• +1 (714) 987 9001

 Cons of an S Corporation

-Restrictions on Shareholders
+Limits on Shareholders

 Compliance and Administrative Requirements

-Self-Employment Tax Considerations
+Self Employment Tax Considerations

-• The IRS closely monitors salary vs. dividends to prevent tax avoidance, leading to potential audits and penalties.
+• The IRS carefully checks the balance between salary and dividends to avoid tax evasion.
+This can lead to audits and penalties.

 S Corp Tax Rate and How It Works